PlayStation 2 Architecture

 or a pirated copy was inserted.

-Having explained the most critical part of this console, let’s take a look at multiple methods discovered that could bypass the protection mechanisms.
+Having explained the most critical parts of this console, let’s take a look at multiple methods discovered (and commercialised) that defeated the protection mechanisms.

 Modchips

-This eventually happened in the form of modchips, which lifted the region locking restrictions as well.
+This eventually materialised in the form of modchips, which lifted the copy protection checks and region-locking restrictions as well.

 Cheats